MANHEP/maf-helpdesk/noether.md

     [mrtest@wn3801320 dir_394806]$
 ```

-It is thus necessary to copy critical code and data back one home or Lab directory before the interactive session terminates.
+It is thus necessary to *copy critical code and data back into one's home or Lab directory* before the interactive session terminates.